alexwebgr/senalador/README.md

 doesn't get in your way and let you spend time building what you want instead of spending hours and hours writing boilerplate code or having to choose amongst half-baked frameworks, something that is fast and easy to use.
 So I choose [Ruby on Rails](http://rubyonrails.org/) for the Dashboard.

-I found it incredible easy to use and really powerful with a minimum learning curve I was able to release the very first version of the dashboard in a week's time working mostly in the evenings and weekends.
+I found it incredible easy to use and really powerful with a minimum learning curve I was able to release the very first version of the Dashboard in a week's time working mostly in the evenings and weekends.

 I read a book conveniently named [The Ruby on Rails Tutorial](https://www.railstutorial.org/) I went through all three